CodeEditApp/CodeEditSourceEditor/README.md

 ## Currently Supported Languages

-See issue https://github.com/CodeEditApp/CodeEditTextView/issues/15 for more information on supported languages.
+See this issue https://github.com/CodeEditApp/CodeEditLanguages/issues/10 on `CodeEditLanguages` for more information on supported languages.

 ## Dependencies